Goal setting is tricky.

 3. Write a Journal

 If you have experienced my coaching or training, you already understand the importance I place on having a personal or learning journal to reflect on your journey.
-In this blog post I share my insights about the power of journaling.
+The processing of capturing your thoughts is an invaluable way to process events in your life and provide a record of conversations with yourself, over time.

 4. Review with Your Boss